tchoopojcharoen/Multi-Depot-Traffic-Management/docs/howtouse.rst

         :alt: Alternative text
         :align: center

       When the button is pressed, it displays the following window.
-Users can select file from where it located then click 'Open' or double click on file.
+Users can select file from where it located then click 'Open' or double click on the file.

       .. image:: tutorial_pic/step1-select-map.jpg
         :width: 380